felixlopz/hubrise-test-task/content/apps/shopify/en/overview.md

 layout: documentation
 meta:
   title: Shopify - Overview & HubRise Integration
-  description: Overview of Shopify and how to connect it to HubRise.
+  description: Connect Shopify to HubRise in order to have a suite of services including payments, marketing, shipping, analytics and support.
 gallery:
 path_override: /
 app_info: